stashapp/CommunityScripts/plugins/renamerOnUpdate/README.md

 	- Change template filename/path
 	- Add `log_file` path

-- There is multiple button in Task menu:
+- There are multiple buttons in Task menu:
 	- Enable: (default) Enable the trigger update
 	- Disable: Disable the trigger update
 	- Dry-run: A switch to enable/disable dry-run mode

 - Dry-run mode:
-	- It prevent editing the file, only show in your log.
+	- It prevents editing the file, only shows in your log.
 	- This mode can write into a file (`dryrun_renamerOnUpdate.txt`), the change that the plugin will do.
 		- You need to set a path for `log_file` in `config.py`
 		- The format will be: `scene_id|current path|new path`. (e.g. `100|C:\Temp\foo.mp4|C:\Temp\bar.mp4`)
-		- This file will be re-write everytime the plugin is trigger.
+		- This file will be overwritten everytime the plugin is triggered.

 # Config.py explained
 ## Template
 To modify your path/filename, you can use **variables**.
-There are elements that will change based on your **metadata**.
+These are elements that will change based on your **metadata**.

- - Variable are represented with a word preceded with a `$` symbol.
+ - Variables are represented with a word preceded with a `$` symbol.
 (E.g. `$date`)
- - If the metadata exist, this term will be replaced by it:
+ - If the metadata exists, this term will be replaced by it:
 	 - Scene date = 2006-01-02, `$date` = 2006-01-02
  - You can find the list of available variables in `config.py`
 -----
-In the exemple below, we will use:
+In the example below, we will use:
 - Path: `C:\Temp\QmlnQnVja0J1bm55.mp4`
 - This file is [Big Buck Bunny](https://en.wikipedia.org/wiki/Big_Buck_Bunny).